Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Conclusions

 \section{Conclusions}

 We introduce Parabolic Position Encoding (PaPE), a principled, vision-centric position encoding.
 PaPE, along with its rotation invariant version PaPE-RI, is derived from principles identified in prior research and is compatible with efficient attention kernels.
-We evaluate PaPE on 8 datasets spanning images, point clouds, videos, event cameras, and multi-modal settings.
-The results demonstrate the broad applicability of PaPE: it achieves the best performance on 6 of 8 datasets, while PaPE-RI attains the highest score on 1 of the 8.
-We further observe that PaPE exhibits exceptional classification extrapolation capabilities, substantially outperforming all baselines.
-Thus, PaPE paves a new path for position encoding of vision modalities, and we anticipate that its underlying principles will motivate future research.
+The experiments demonstrate that PaPE exhibits exceptional classification extrapolation capabilities, substantially outperforming all baselines by at least 10.5\% at resolution $1024^2$.
+We evaluate PaPE on 8 datasets spanning videos, event cameras, images, point clouds, and multi-modal settings.
+The results validate PaPE as a general vision position encoding: it raises the average score by 1 over RoPE while matching the best baseline on 5 datasets and exceeding all baselines on 2 datasets.
+Thus, PaPE paves a new path for vision position encoding, and we anticipate that its underlying principles will motivate future research.